SamPCS/Sams-Challenge/12-19-25/README.md

 # Webcrawler Stuck (Medium)

-I tried to automate finding the flag, but none of my bot agents will access the site (http://10.0.2.105).
+I tried to automate finding the flag, but none of my bot agents will access the site: http://10.0.2.105.
 Can you figure out what is going on?

 *This challenge will only work on the PCS internal network.
 You do not need to exploit the host to solve this challenge, your web browser is enough.